Mictronics/ais-simulator/gr-ais_simulator/README.md

-This directory contains a custom block for GnuRadio that is called AIS Frame Builder.
+This directory contains custom blocks for GnuRadio that are called AIS Simulator.

-This block serves as generator of AIS frames and implements the full AIS stack.
+Two blocks serve as generator of AIS frames and implements the full AIS stack.
 It is composed of three main components covering respectively the application/presentation layers, the link layer and the physical layer, as defined in the protocol specification for AIS.

+A websocket server to PDU message converter block accepts AIS bit strings from an external source, convert and output a message.

 Based on and contains work from: